-These home-schooled students will be eligible for further consideration as applicants for admission to matriculated status if they can provide either 1) a letter from the superintendent of the school district in which the student resides, attesting to the student’s completion of a program of home instruction meeting the requirements of Section 100.10 of the Regulations of the Commissioner of Education and section 3.47(a) of Rules of the Board of Regents or 2) passing score on the general comprehensive examination for the state high school equivalency diploma (GED) (and the diploma itself when available).
-When the student has reached the maximum compulsory school attendance age, he or she is eligible to take the GED test.
-A student may not take the GED test until July 1 of the year in which he or she turned 16.
+Home-schooled students will be eligible for further consideration as applicants for admission to matriculated status if they can provide either 1) a letter from the superintendent of the school district in which the student resides, attesting to the student’s completion of a program of home instruction meeting the requirements of Section 100.10 of the Regulations of the Commissioner of Education and section 3.47(a) of Rules of the Board of Regents attesting to the student's completion of a program of home instruction that is the substantial equivalent of a four-year high school course of instruction sample letter or 2) passing score on the general comprehensive examination for the state high school equivalency diploma (and the diploma itself when available).
+When the student has reached the maximum compulsory school attendance age, he or she is eligible to take the state high school equivalency diploma test.
+A student may not take the equivalency test until July 1 of the year in which he or she turned 16.

 *A diploma issued by a correspondence school that is not accredited or registered in New York State is not acceptable as the recognized equivalent of a high school diploma.

 These home-schooled students will be eligible for consideration as applicants for admission to matriculated status only if the student can provide a letter from the school district in which the student resides attesting to the student’s completion of a program of home instruction that is the substantial equivalent of a four-year high school course of instruction and meets the requirements of Section 100.10 of the Regulations of the Commissioner of Education and section 3.47(a) of the Rules of the Board of Regents.

 Students in the above mentioned category will be required to take the College’s Placement Tests in math, reading and writing.